balintmagyari/LAMMPS-Data-Analysis/README.md

-# LaDa
+# lada

-LaDa (LAMMPS Data Access) is a lightweight Python package for parsing common LAMMPS output formats.
+lada (LAMMPS Data Access) is a lightweight Python package for parsing common LAMMPS output formats.
 It provides simple, streaming-friendly access to dump files, log files, and LAMMPS data files, with minimal dependencies.

 ---